monsoonmaelstrom/book2/book2.md

 “Yes.”

 Ten minutes later, we’re sitting at the bar of a nearby pub surveying the crowd entering and exiting.
 The pub is dimly lit, with low ceilings, but it manages to feel cozy, rather than claustrophobic.
-I still haven’t been able to pick up on anyone following us.
+I haven’t been able to pick up on anyone following us.
 It’s starting to bug me.
-Both because I don’t like the thought that I could be wrong, in which case everything I think about Iverson could be wrong, and because I don’t like the thought that there’s someone watching me who is so much better at what they’re doing than I am.
+Both because I don’t like the thought I could be wrong, in which case everything I think about Iverson could be wrong, and because I don’t like the thought there’s someone watching me who is so much better at what they’re doing than I am.
 Both thoughts are disconcerting.

 Unexpectedly, my ring for Davy goes hot.